Submit Article

 • Court: High Court of the Republic of Singapore

-• Prior Sentence (District Court): Short Detention Order (SDO) of 14 days and Day Reporting Order (DRO) of nine months (with electronic monitoring, compulsory counselling sessions, and treatment programme at National Addiction Management Services)
+• Sentencing in the court below: Short Detention Order (SDO) of 14 days and Day Reporting Order (DRO) of nine months, with electronic monitoring, compulsory counselling sessions, and a treatment programme at the National Addiction Management Services; sentences stayed pending appeal.

-• Sentence Imposed on Appeal (High Court): Global sentence of five weeks’ imprisonment
+• High Court sentence imposed: Global sentence of five weeks’ imprisonment.

 Summary